Make Friends in The City of Brotherly Love

 Early to bed, early to rise as Benjamin Franklin advised?
 Not in Philadelphia.
 Native son W.C.
 Fields once joked, “Last week, I went to Philadelphia, but it was closed.”
 Now Philly boasts more than a place in American history.
 It's hip.
 It's open all hours.
+It’s a travel destination with fun things to do with friends.
 Stroll along myriad streets and discover upscale galleries and fine boutiques, elegant haute-cuisine restaurants and gritty fast-food joints—Philly cheesesteak, anyone?
 In warm weather, dance in open-air clubs to river lights and a view of the Ben Franklin Bridge.
 This Colonial enclave has transformed itself into a city so happening that even old Ben would stay up past his bedtime.

 The neighborhoods in the City of Brotherly Love have their own stories to tell, too.
 In South Philly's Italian Market, Main Line socialites bicker over the price of basil, while commuters and families wait in line to order famous hoagies.
 On South Street, musicians play on the sidewalks and hipsters buy the latest fashions in trendy stores.
 All over town, bleary-eyed students sip lattes after late-night clubbing on Delaware Avenue.
 There's so much to do in Philly, both Ben and W.C. would be amused—early in the morning or late at night.